Progressive rap

-Progressive rap (or progressive hip hop) (Note: "Hip hop" is traditionally used by academics and intellectuals within hip-hop culture to distinguish the culture's aspects of artistic authenticity and political consciousness from more problematic dimensions that are instead relegated under the term "rap", such as commercialism, violence, and sexism, according to Marc Lamont Hill.
-Writing in 2010, Hill explains that this "hip-hop/rap" spectrum is often used as a theoretical framework to "evaluate hip-hop artists" and "enables fans, artists, and critics to mimic the elitist postures of earlier European traditions by creating high/low distinctions within the culture.") is a broad subgenre of hip hop music that aims to progress the genre thematically with socially transformative ideas and musically with stylistic experimentation.
-Developing through the works of innovative US hip hop acts during the 1980s and 1990s, it has also been known at various points as conscious, underground, and alternative hip hop.
+Progressive rap (or progressive hip-hop) (Note: "Hip-hop" is traditionally used by academics and intellectuals within hip-hop culture to distinguish the culture's aspects of artistic authenticity and political consciousness from more problematic dimensions that are instead relegated under the term "rap", such as commercialism, violence, and sexism, according to Marc Lamont Hill.
+Writing in 2010, Hill explains that this "hip-hop/rap" spectrum is often used as a theoretical framework to "evaluate hip-hop artists" and "enables fans, artists, and critics to mimic the elitist postures of earlier European traditions by creating high/low distinctions within the culture.") is a broad subgenre of hip-hop that aims to progress the genre thematically with socially transformative ideas and musically with stylistic experimentation.
+Developing through the works of innovative US hip-hop acts during the 1980s and 1990s, it has also been known at various points as conscious, underground, and alternative hip-hop.

 Progressive rap music critically examines social issues, political responsibility, and existential concerns, particularly in the context of African-American life and youth culture.
 Common themes include social injustice, inequality, status, identity, and religion, with discourses around ideologies such as Afrocentricity and Black religiosity.
 Unlike the genre's more commercially-dominant counterpart gangsta rap, prog-rap artists typically disavow intracultural violence and economic materialism in favor of constructive and educational responses such as consciousness, uplift, heritage, humor, and activism.

 Productions in the genre often take on avant-garde approaches and wide-ranging influences, such as jazz, rock, and soul.
-Examples have included the works of De La Soul, Fugees, Outkast, Kanye West, and Kendrick Lamar.
-The music of such acts, especially in the 21st century, has impacted the mainstream sensibilities of hip hop while countering racist stereotypes pervasive in Western popular culture.
+Examples have included the works of De La Soul, Fugees, Outkast, early Kanye West, and Kendrick Lamar.
+The music of such acts, especially in the 21st century, has impacted the mainstream sensibilities of hip-hop while countering racist stereotypes pervasive in Western popular culture.